fbpx

 Ditch the screens and electronic devices.

 It feels like I’m continually working on this.
 I do blog work in the afternoons while my children have “quiet” time.
 More often than not, my time is interrupted by at least one of my girls.
-I have caught myself answering their requests while still looking at the computer screen.
+I have caught myself answering their requests while looking at the computer screen.

 I want to stop doing this altogether.
-I need to practice this with my husband too.
+I need to practice this with my husband, too.

 Be an active listener.

-This month I want to focus on using active listening techniques with my children.
+This month, I want to focus on using active listening techniques with my children.

 Do you want to build strong bonds with your children?
 Do you want your children to know they can depend on you?
 Here are some suggestions for how to nurture your relationship with your children and strengthen the bond between you.